priyamdas2/SOLAR/README.md

 ## 🔍 Motivation

 Array-based DNA methylation studies routinely measure hundreds of thousands of CpG loci per sample, while cohort sizes often remain in the hundreds or low thousands.
-This creates a challenging large-$p$, small-$n$ regime where conventional supervised regression, dimension reduction, and latent-factor methods may struggle with:
+This creates a challenging large- $p$, small- $n$ regime where conventional supervised regression, dimension reduction, and latent-factor methods may struggle with:

 - ultra-high dimensionality
 - strong methylation correlation structure